How to apply for OSAP aid and submit documents

 - Attach any other required documentation to the signature forms.
 For the fall/winter session, application information/documents must be received by the preceding June 30 or your assessment and aid will be delayed.
 Your assessment and funding will not be available if any documents remain outstanding.

-- Submit the completed signature forms and supporting documentation directly to the OSAP website (see Uploading required/additional documents directly to OSAP below) or to Glendon Student Financial Services in person at YH C138, by fax, or by mail:
+- Submit the completed signature forms and supporting documentation directly to the OSAP website (see Uploading required/additional documents directly to OSAP below) or to Glendon Student Financial Services by mail: email@example.com

 Everything will be reviewed and assessed in the order of the date it is received.